bemcculley/auto-merge/README.md

 title_template: "{title} (#{number})"
 body_template: "{body}\n\nAuto-merged by Auto Merge Bot for PR #{number}"
 ```

+Notes:
+- By default, `require_label: true` preserves the existing behavior: the PR must have the `label` (default `automerge`).
+- Set `require_label: false` to allow merges without a PR label.
+All other gates still apply (draft/locked, checks/branch protection, up-to-date policy, etc.).

 Behavior notes:
 - The worker evaluates combined commit status and check suites.
 All must be green/neutral.